x-govuk/govuk-eleventy-plugin/docs/get-started.md

 Create a file named `index.md` file to the root directory of your project, and add the above content.

-Visit <http://localhost:8080> to see your page appearing using GOV.UK-style page.
+Open the preview URL in your browser to see this new page appear using GOV.UK styles.

 ## Choose a layout

-The plugin provides {{ collections["example-layout"] | length }} different layouts:
+This plugin provides {{ collections["example-layout"] | length }} different layouts, each with different options you can provide in the front matter:

 {% for page in collections["example-layout"] %}
 * [{{ page.data.title }}]({{ page.url }}) – {{ page.data.description }}